lucasalvescm/dashboard-enade/README.md

 * API Cache (use nginx)
 * Application authentication to configure what each user profile would have access to on the system.
 Example: The admin user would have access to all the options and the user (institution) would only have access to data visualization and reports.

+## Credits

+The frontend base template was used in the https://github.com/creativetimofficial/light-bootstrap-dashboard-react repository

 ## Authors
 * **Lucas Alves** - [Linkedin](https://www.linkedin.com/in/lucas-alves-s/)